towolf/towolf.github.com/docs/PsychJava/PsychJavaTrouble.markdown

 of one of the Psychtoolbox Java based functions, e.g., ListenChar, CharAvail, GetChar or FlushEvents.

-There are four common reasons for failure of Java based Psychtoolbox
+These are common reasons for failure of Java based Psychtoolbox
 functions:

 1. You run Matlab in nojvm mode, i.e., you started Matlab via 'matlab